 Throughout this work, the functions $\nu(s)$ and $D(s)$ are assumed to be in \( W^{1,\infty}(\mathbb{R}) \) such that \( 0 < \nu_* \leq \nu \leq \nu^* \) and \( 0 < D_* \leq D \leq D^* \), where $\nu_*$, $\nu^*$, $D_*$, and $D^*$ are positive constants.

-Previous works mainly focused on the isotropic case. {We present here a concise review of systems with variable density that have been studied in the literature}.
+Previous works mainly focused on the isotropic case. {We present below a concise review of relevant results on systems with variable density}.
 The existence of global weak solutions for the incompressible Cahn-Hilliard-Navier-Stokes (CHNS) system with variable density has been established in both two and three dimensions \cite{giorgini2020weak,abels2024,munteanu2024,rui2024global,abels2013}.
-For results on strong solutions, we refer the reader to \cite{Zhao,li2024strong,kotschote2015strong}.
-In the compressible case, the results have been proven in one-dimensional \cite{Chen,Cherfils,elbar2024,giorgini2021navier,dingwell}.
+For results on strong solutions, we refer the reader to { \cite{giorgini2020weak, Zhao, li2024strong, kotschote2015strong}}.
+In the compressible case, results have been established in one space dimension \cite{Chen,Cherfils,elbar2024,giorgini2021navier,dingwell}.
 Beyond the isotropic case, the global existence of solutions for higher-order CHNS systems in two dimensions has also been established \cite{Jiaojiao}. {Some recent works have addressed anisotropic effects, but only in the context of the Cahn–Hilliard equation.
 In particular, in \cite{Garcke, garcke2023}, the authors establish the existence and uniqueness results for weak solutions in the anisotropic setting.
 In addition, a variant of this model, consisting of the Navier–Stokes–Voigt equations \cite{dilmi2025} coupled with the Cahn–Hilliard equation, has been investigated in \cite{giorgini2023existence}.
 In a related direction, compressible Navier--Stokes systems with non-monotone pressure have been shown to generate oscillations and phase-transition effects, offering an alternative description closely connected to diffuse-interface models such as CHNS \cite{tzavaras2024}. }\\